veeneck/ColwichHSO/content/events/coffeecardinals.md

 - /images/flyers/CoffeeWithCardinalsWeb.jpg
 - /images/flyers/CoffeeWithCardinalsWeb.jpg
 ---
 The 2022-23 school year has begun.
 Take a moment on October 7th, and join us for some coffee between 7:50am - 8:45am.
 A chance to meet fellow school families in the old gym and cafeteria.
+Please **RSVP** below.